chef-boneyard/chef-web-docs-2016/includes_private_chef_1x/includes_private_chef_1x_engagement_preinstall_server_and_network.rst

 ..
 The contents of this file may be included in multiple topics.
 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

 The next step in the pre-installation process is to review our recommended server and network design.
-You can access our recommendations in the “Server and Network Requirements” message:
+You can access our recommendations in the Server and Network Requirements message:

 #.
 Log in to the Client Portal
 #.
 Click the Messages tab